-By Leila Moss, Communications & Campaigns Manager at Ben
+By Leila Moss, Corporate Communications Manager at Ben

 There are a number of reasons why you might be considering travelling on your own.
 You might be single, divorced, separated or maybe you’ve lost a loved one.
 Perhaps it’s not possible to travel at the same time as your friends or family, or you might have different interests or budgets.

 Travelling on your own doesn’t have to be a lonely experience.
 Besides, lone travellers are less intimidating – you’re more likely to be approached by local people or fellow travellers.

 If you’re thinking of booking a summer break or wondering what to do over the upcoming bank holiday weekends, then look no further!
 We’ve put together some top tips on how to make the most of solo travelling in the UK.
 Or, if you’re considering travelling abroad, check out our article called ‘Travelling abroad doesn’t have to be lonely‘.

 Just You is a travel agency specialising in single travel – their trips aren’t just for single people but for anyone who wants to travel solo.
 They organise sight-seeing and walking trips across the UK throughout the year including New Year’s and pre-Christmas getaways to places like Chatsworth, Oxford, the Cotswolds and Dartmoor.
 The best thing is that you get a dedicated tour manager who guides and hosts the trip and there’s a group of people to socialise with – you can join in as much or as little as you like.